-An employee shall have the right to request that any disciplinary action, other than letters of suspension, be removed from the Personnel File after 12 months has expired, provided that there has been no subsequent disciplinary action.
-Letters of suspension shall be removed after 18 months has expired, provided there has been no subsequent disciplinary action of the same nature.
-An employee or the President of the Union or his designate, with the employee's written authority, shall be entitled to view the employee's Personnel File provided that the Employer is given adequate notice.
-Access to the Personnel File shall be provided within seven calendar days of the request.
-Once determined all disciplinary action in regards to resident abuse will remain on file permanently.
+An employee shall have the right to request that any disciplinary action be removed from the personnel file after 12 months has expired, provided that there has been no subsequent disciplinary action.
+Letters of suspension shall be removed after 18 months has expired, provided there has been no subsequent disciplinary action.
+An employee or the President of the Union or their designate, with the employee's written authority, shall be entitled to view the employee's personnel file provided that the Employer is given adequate notice.
+Access to the personnel file shall be provided within seven calendar days of the request.
+Once determined all disciplinary action in regards to resident abuse will remain on the file permanently.